Fact Sheet Prohibition of Used Catalytic Converters/New Aftermarket Catalytic Converter Standards

 The Department has developed additional guidance including a Frequently Asked Questions fact sheet.

-Any questions related to compliance with Part 218 should be directed to:
+Any questions related to compliance with Part 218 (link leaves DEC's website) should be directed to:

 New York State Department of Environmental Conservation